livchits/memeOfTheDay/README.md

 ## Launch

-You can see the page in [GitHub Pages](https://livchits.github.io/memeOfTheDay/), [Netlify](https://keen-northcutt-be6380.netlify.com/) or clone it in any webserver.
+You can see the page in [GitHub Pages](https://livchits.github.io/memeOfTheDay/), [Netlify](https://keen-northcutt-be6380.netlify.com/) or clone it on any webserver.

 ## Sources